-If the error message is in response to a specific message from the controller, e.g., OFPET_BAD_REQUEST, OFPET_BAD_ACTION, OFPET_BAD_INSTRUCTION, OFPET_BAD_MATCH, or OFPET_FLOW_MOD_FAILED, then the xid field of the header must match that of the offending message.
+If the error message is in response to a specific message from the controller, then the xid field of the header in the error message must match that of the offending message.
+If the error is caused by the processing of a request, the error message is sent in place of the reply and the normal reply to the request is not sent.